 It's equipped with two engines and more than 40 passenger rail cars and vehicle carriers, making it the longest passenger train in the world.
 Even the boarding platform at the station in Lorton, Virginia, is longer than the height of the Sears Tower in Chicago, spanning across 1,480 feet.

-The car auto train can accommodate cars, vans, motorcycles, SUVs, small boats, jet-skis, and some other recreational vehicles.
-Reservations are required and are only available to those who are traveling with their vehicles.
+The auto train can accommodate cars, vans, motorcycles, SUVs, small boats, and jet skis.
+Reservations are required and are only available to those who are traveling with a vehicle.

 Station in Lorton, Virginia